geirev/LBM/README.md

 This repository contains a 3D implementation of a Lattice-Boltzmann model on a D3Q19 or D3Q27 lattice for high Reynolds number flow.

 ## Relese notes:
-The latest pushes have been major upgrades.
-Speedup is now around 92 on GPU relative a single CPU core.
+**The latest pushes have been major upgrades.
+Speedup is now around 92 on GPU relative a single CPU core.**
-   -The code uses pointers to switch beteen f1 and f2 every second timestep.
-This allows for a significant simplification
-    for the implementation of boundary conditions and reduces the load on the GPU for the postcoll routine.
+  - The code uses pointers to switch beteen f1 and f2 every second timestep.
+This allows for a significant simplification for the implementation of boundary conditions and reduces the load on the GPU for the postcoll routine.
-   -postcoll now replaces fequil2, regularization, vreman and collisions, which are all done in one common kernel.
+  - postcoll now replaces fequil2, regularization, vreman and collisions, which are all done in one common kernel.
-   -The actuatorline model was a mess, and I have now cleaned it up and tested it again.
+  - The actuatorline model was a mess, and I have now cleaned it up and tested it again.
-   -I have changed the format of the infile.in somewhat.
+  - I have changed the format of the infile.in somewhat.
 Also, if there is no infile.in present, Boltzmann will generate one for you.
-   -I have developed a relatively robust test environment.
-If you activate ltesting in infile.in the code will dump the whole f in a file at the end of the
-    simulation e.g., testing000200.uf if you run 200 time-steps.
+  - I have developed a relatively robust test environment.
+If you activate ltesting in infile.in the code will dump the whole f in a file at the end of the simulation e.g., testing000200.uf if you run 200 time-steps.
 All subsequent 200 time-steps runs will then compute the difference between the latest simulations and the reference testing000200.uf file.
 Please use this approach while modifying code to reduce the risk of introducing bugs.
 A tolerance of
     (RMSE=1.0E-07 and MAXERR=1.0E-06) are acceptable.